Properties of Non-topological Solitons in Two-dimensional Model With Resurrected Conformal Symmetry

 Non-linear equations of motion may provide soliton solutions that propagate without dispersion and maintain their shape.
 One of the most elegant examples that can be observed in Nature is the non-topological bright soliton \cite{shabat1972exact}.
 These objects are often used for the modeling of lumps of Bose condensate.
 Recently, this approach has been used in various phenomenological models for the description of ultralight dark matter \cite{Hu:2000ke}.
 In this scope, the dynamics of solitons is of great interest as their excitations provide valuable insights into stability of solutions.

 In this paper, we study non-relativistic bright solitons and their properties within the framework of two-dimensional conformal field theory.
 For our model, we have found a continuous branch of analytical solutions of different sizes that represent bright solitons.
-Remarkably, their properties: energy, $U(1)$ charge and linear stability do not depend on the width.
-In order to examine the role of conformal symmetry in these processes, we study how this symmetry is restored in the relativistic model.
-In this generalized model, we have found a decay mode that is in agreement with the Vakhitov-Kolokolov criterion \cite{Vakhitov:1973lcn}.
+Remarkably, their properties, i.e., energy, $U(1)$ charge and linear stability, do not depend on the width.
+In order to examine the role of conformal symmetry in these processes, we study the violation of this symmetry in the relativistic theory.
+In the generalized model, we have found a decay mode that is in agreement with the Vakhitov-Kolokolov criterion \cite{Vakhitov:1973lcn}.

-We introduce a two-dimensional interacting model that preserves dilatations and conformal symmetry in Sec.\ref{sec.1}.
+Firstly, we introduce a two-dimensional interacting model that preserves dilatations and conformal symmetry.
 A brief overview of the symmetries of our model is also provided.
-An explicit discussion of conformal bright solitons and their properties is given in Sec.\ref{sec.2}.
-The aspects of relativistic generalization and conformal symmetry restoration are discussed in Sec.\ref{sec.3}.
+Then, we discuss an explicit solution for conformal bright solitons and describe their properties.
+We also consider the aspects of relativistic generalization and conformal symmetry restoration.